HappySeaFox/sail/README.md

 ## Differences from other image decoding libraries

 - Fast and easy-to-use API providing expected business entities - images, delays, palettes etc.
-- Access to source pixel data w/o converting it to a different format
+- Access to source pixel data w/o converting it to a different format (supported by most image format plugins)
 - Reading and writing images in multiple pixel formats, not only RGB and friends

 ## Supported image formats